-- Office supplies are at the CA desk.
+- 1. Office supplies are at the CA desk.
 If a supply is out, go to the Student Office Assistant (SOA) space and retrieve the item you need out of the cabinet.
-If you can't find the item ask an SOA, the PPDC Receptionist or the PPDC Office Manager. - If the item you need is not available in the supply cabinets, talk to the PPDC Office Manager about purchasing/ordering.
-For expensive supplies, speak with the Director of Career Services before going to the PPDC Office Manager.
-CA Coordinators will generally coordinate and/or handle all purchasing. - If you have received permission to purchase supplies from the Bookstore, work with the PPDC Office Manager on the process.
+If you can't find the item ask an SOA, the Office Manager or the Receptionist/Secretary. - 1.
+If the item you need is not available in the supply cabinets, talk to the Office Manager about purchasing/ordering.
+For expensive supplies, speak with the Director before going to the Office Manager.
+CA Coordinators will generally coordinate and/or handle all purchasing. - 2.
+If you have received permission to purchase supplies from the Bookstore, work with the Office Manager on the process.
 Bring back the receipt with the items purchased written on the receipt.
-Mark the receipt as a CRC supply receipt and place the receipt in the PPDC Office Manager's box.
+Mark the receipt as a CRC supply receipt and place the receipt in the Office Manager's box. - 3.
+Worked with the Office Manager to purchase items approved by the Supervisor (no purchasing until the Director has approved the purchase). - 4.
+You will be responsible for following the procedure correctly including bringing back an itemized receipt.
+The receipt must be placed in the Office Manager's mailbox immediately after returning to campus. - 5.
+Discuss mileage reimbursement PRIOR to traveling off campus to purchase items or food for the CRC. - 6.
+Food must be pre-approved by the Supervisor and you must work with the Office Manager before purchasing food.